-Tickets are generally made available starting 14 days prior to the date of the show, at 8 a.m.
+Tickets are generally available 14 days prior to the date of the show.

 All seating is general admission (first come, first served).
-If you are coming as a group of 3 or more, we strongly recommend you arrive right when doors open to ensure you can get seats together.
+If you’re coming as a group of 3 or more, we recommend you arrive when the doors open to ensure you can get seats together.

 Because our improv shows are unscripted, the length varies.
-Most shows are usually about 1 hour long.
+Most shows are about 1 hour long.

 We keep our ticket prices as low as possible for everyone, so we do not offer discounts for groups.

 All ticket sales are final and we are unable to provide refunds or transfer tickets to another show.